sterlingspares/calc/README.md

 - Toggle states and entered values are preserved when entering or leaving edit mode.
 - Your incentive list and custom names **persist across sessions** (`pc-labels` in `localStorage`).

-> Renaming used to live in Settings → Incentive Labels.
-That section has been removed; renaming now happens inline in each panel.

 ---

 ## 📊 Calculation Summary